okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/nodejs/configorder.md

 When multiple çonfigurations options are used simultaneously, the SDK chooses the option based on the following order:

-* SDK Client constructor
+* SDK `config.js` file
 * Environment variables
-* Configuration
+* `testenv` environment variable file

-For example, values set in the SDK Client constructor override the environment variables and configuration file settings.
-Subsequently, the environment variables take precedence over the configuration file.
+For example, values set in the SDK `config.js` override the environment variables and configuration file settings.
+Subsequently, the environment variables take precedence over the `testenv` file.

 > **Note:** To avoid confusion on how the configuration values are being set, we recommend that you only use one configuration option in your solution.